Warning:

 Diagnostics are central to effective AMR mitigation, enabling early detection, targeted treatment, and rational antibiotic use.
 However, challenges persist across development, evaluation, reimbursement, and implementation - particularly regarding real-world cost-effectiveness, system-level integration, and equitable access.

-This Working Group will identify key diagnostic needs, map barriers along the product development and implementation pathway, and propose an evidence-based framework to guide innovation.
+This workshop will identify key diagnostic needs, map barriers along the product development and implementation pathway, and propose an evidence-based framework to guide innovation.

 The discussion will highlight economic, clinical, and contextual considerations across diverse healthcare settings.